delight-im/Knowledge/Life.md

  * "A ship is safe in harbor, but that's not what ships are for."
 (William G. T. Shedd)
  * A calm sea does not make a skilled sailor.
  * "People will forget what you said, people will forget what you did, but people will never forget how you made them feel."
 (Maya Angelou)
  * "Man cannot discover new oceans unless he has the courage to lose sight of the shore."
-(André Gide)
+(AndrÃ© Gide)
  * "Be yourself; everyone else is already taken."
 (Oscar Wilde)
  * "No one can make you feel inferior without your consent."
 (Eleanor Roosevelt)
  * "Be the change you want to see in the world."
 (Mahatma Gandhi)